neilberkman/clippy/README.md

 # 1. Download file in browser
 # 2. Switch to terminal and run:
 pasty -r
-# Most recent download appears in your current directory
+# Most recent download gets copied to your current directory
 ```

 **3. Interactive picker for recent files**